-The Executive Leadership Team consists of the Executive Directors and some members of the Senior Leadership Team.
-Its role includes the development of strategy for Board approval, and managing the delivery of this strategy across Westfield Health.
-The Senior Leadership Team is empowered by delegated authority from the Executive Leadership Team to deliver the strategic plan for the Group.
+The Executive Leadership Team consists of the Executive Directors and other senior roles across the business.
+Its role includes the development of strategy for Board approval and managing the delivery of this strategy across Westfield Health.

 This structure allows for the implementation of a "3 lines of defence" risk management system.
 The "first line" comprises operational management, who are responsible for ensuring that adequate systems and controls are in place to manage risks in their areas.
 The "second line" comprises oversight functions (Compliance, Risk Management, and Actuarial functions) who advise and support managers in this role whilst retaining some operational independence; this second line reports to the Risk Committee.
 The "third line" is internal audit, which reports to the Audit Committee.